Some were amazing, some were ok, but the majority were just meh.

 A good piece of artwork (your infographic is art) is able to balance the different elements to make a cohesive whole.
 White space allows your audience to take in multiple pieces of information without being overwhelmed.

 Infographics are fun, they beg to be shared, they allow you to engage with your audience, and they’re pretty cool to boot.
 Remember that when you’re creating your next infographics.
 Your lines don’t need to be the perfect width and you don’t need to spend months working on the ideal color palette.

 Enjoy what you’re doing and the people who consume your content will enjoy it even more than you.

 Don’t mistake simple with easy.
 The actual process for most things is quite simple, but the execution may be incredibly difficult.
-Thankfully, the processes I’m going to outline is simple and with a little effort in the beginning will also become very easy.
+Thankfully, the processes I’m going to outline are simple and with a little effort, in the beginning, will also become easy.

 Where can you be a complete unknown, create a killer article, and get thousands of people to view, comment, and share it?
 That’s right, forums.